Let me guess – never? Well, there’s a reason why software teams have long declared this application development

 It does this as you go so that any changing development needs can be modified and revised.
-Scrum testing is unique, however, because it isn’t carried out by specific testers assigned to assess the program after completion.
+However, scrum testing is unique because it isn’t carried out by specific testers assigned to assess the program after completion.
 Instead, the method utilizes three different roles, all of which ensure that the program is at its peak performance upon release.

 While traditional testing is often done separately from programming, scrum testing looks to integrate the two.
 Testers for the scrum method, also known as the Development Team, have a shared team goal and merely work to build the product and the other team members.
 Along the way, they test it as their primary specialization.
 However, their main goal is to build up the product, not to tear it down by finding bugs or faulty pieces of the program.
 It creates a more collaborative environment and ultimately enables testing to occur throughout development.

 Roles and responsibilities in agile scrum testing

 1. Product Owner

 The Product Owner is the individual on the team who differentiates between the ideal (would-be-nice) and critical (must-have) elements of the product in development.
 They ultimately define the features that will be incorporated, and they prioritize or deprioritize the features according to the market value and profitability of the product.
 At the end of the day, their responsibility lies in how profitable the product is.

 2. Scrum Master